top of page

 Why do I see bubbles?

-White specs are contamination, transparent, more grey in color, are humidity/moisture.
+White specs are contamination, while transparent, greyer bubbles are humidity/moisture.
 These can show up within 24 hours.
-There is moisture and humidity stuck between the glass and no matter how hard or aggressive your squeegee they won't be preventable.
+There is moisture and humidity stuck between the glass and no matter how hard or aggressive your squeegee, they won't be preventable.
 These will dry in 3-5 days.
+Weather and temperature play huge roles of the curing process.
+If it is super cold, it could take up to a month or two for everything to be fully cured.

 Q10